NovusCraft/SquishIt/README.markdown

 Topics:

-* name change from Bundler to SquishIt
+* name change from Bundler to SquishIt (origin of old name, new name)
-* origin
+* origin of idea
 * dates
 * project lead
 * contributors